grame-cncm/guidodoc/mkdocs/docs/guide/basic.md

 The reference section describes all the supported tags and tags parameters.
 It includes also the Guido Music Notation format full [specification](../../refs/gmnf).

+A quick introduction to the Guido Music Notation format is also available [here](/Introduction)